Krumpet/OVSDownloader/README.md

  2) Extract cygwin1.dll to get cygwin1.dll
  3) Both exe files and the dll file should now be in the same folder
  4) Run downloader.exe and follow the instructions
+ 5) For known errors see bottom of the document, please let me know of others you encounter

 ---------
 README.MD